Miss Nutbrown (Team Leader) &

 Please click on the links below to access your child's spellings:

-This term we are learning all about Anglo Saxons!
+This term we are learning all about France!

 Thank you to so many of you who provide support to your child by reading with them at home.
 We will continue to look at the children’s reading journals during our Guided Reading sessions and give reward stickers to the children who have managed to read at least three times outside of school within the week, either with an adult or independently.
 When reading independently, children need to write a few sentences in their reading diary to show their understanding of what they have read.

-To tie-in with our history theme, many of the units that we will look at in English will have a connection to the Anglo Saxons.
-For instance, we will look at ‘Beowulf’, which is an Anglo Saxon mythical story.
-We will use this exciting text to focus upon retelling the story with exciting vocabulary and writing our own ideas to change the story and create our own mythical story!
+To tie-in with our geography theme, many of the units that we will look at in English will have a connection to France.
+For instance, we will look at ‘Sky Chasers’, which is a French adventure story.
+We will use this exciting text to focus upon turning part of the story into our very own playscripts!

 Every week your child has plenty of opportunities to write.
 We encourage the children to write at length in many different subjects.
 We also have a weekly Big Write session where we focus on writing lots of different text types, e.g. traditional tale, diary entry, explanation text.
 This will be on a Monday.